ericthered1138/Project-1/README.md

     Managers are able to leave comments on the reimbursement stating a reason why they have been approved/denied.

 To-do list:

+    A manager who manages themself can approve their own reimbursement.
+    I would like to work on the frontend.
-    There are massive security holes, although that was not a part of the project requirements.
+    There are massive security holes that would need to be filled.

 Getting Started